Guide for buying land, a house or a business on Koh Chang.

 3. Fisherman’s house in Salakkok.
 This one didn’t go as planned.
 It was a cheap run down old house and we figured that eventually it could be rebuilt and made into a simple, out of the way holiday home.
 But we didn’t take into account the hassle of dealing with some members of the local community that didn’t really like outsiders.
 It ended up being way too much hassle to justify the expenses of trying to rebuild it and keep everyone happy, so we wrote it off.
 The house has long gone.
 The wood stolen by the neighbours.
 So that’s been written off a loss.
 Fortunately, not too much.

 4. Another fisherman’s house in Klong Prao.
 Our neighbour’s shack.
 We had originally wanted to buy this when we bought Baan Rim Nam.
 It was just a very basic wood and corrugated iron hut that had almost collapsed.
 Back then the Thai boss of a dive company ended up buying it.
 A concrete base for a new house was built but got no further and it soon changed hands a couple of times it ended up being owned by another of our neighbours.
 They wanted to sell, so we bought it – for about ten times the original price.
 It’s just a concrete base with a house book but it cost more than Baan Rim Nam.
-It’s always best if you can control your neighbours in Thailand, as you never know who will move in next door and how noisy they will be.
+But it’s always best if you can control your neighbours in Thailand, as you never know who will move in next door and how noisy they will be.
 We have a plan to rebuild the house but that’s on hold until it’s possible to get permission to build from the Marine National Park.
 That will require a change of government.